 I wanted a treat that would taste very yummy, and look very yummy, but would also be really fast and easy.
 I decided to go with an old favorite for the main part of the cookie: no-bake chocolate peanut butter cookies.
 You know, those little chocolaty cookies full of oatmeal?
 Yeah, those!
 But with a Springy twist!

 Most people probably already have their own version of this recipe, but for those who don’t, I have a no fail version.
 You’re going to need cocoa powder, milk, unsalted butter, creamy peanut butter, sugar, vanilla, and quick oats.

-To shape the cookies, drop one tablespoon of the mixture onto waxed or parchment paper using a spring-loaded scoop or a tablespoon.
+To shape the cookies, drop one to two tablespoons of the mixture onto waxed or parchment paper using a spring-loaded scoop or a tablespoon.
 Allow to cool for about five minutes.
 Now we’re going to make these into pretty little birds’ nests!

 Before the cookies cool completely (and set up), use your thumb to press the centers of the cookies down, making an indentation in each one.
 Be careful here, as some of the cookies will still be very warm in the center.

 There are a lot of options to use for the eggs, such as fondant or candy.
 I wanted to keep this very fast and easy, so I ruled out fondant and chose to use Whoppers Mini Robin Eggs.
 They compliment the flavor of the cookies, and they look the most fun in the little nests.
 Another great candy option would be jelly beans, although I don’t think they would taste as good.